-Delegated entities must comply with the terms and conditions outlined in Molina's Delegation Policies and Delegated Services Addendum.
-Please see the Delegation section of this Provider Manual for more information about Molina's delegation requirements and delegation oversight.
+Delegated entities must comply with the terms and conditions outlined in Molina's Delegated Services Addendum.
+For additional information on Molina's delegation requirements and delegation oversight, please refer to the Delegation section of this Provider Manual.

 Primary Care Provider Responsibilities